Why Ansible Suits Us Better Than Chef

-When I first came across Ansible I was sceptical.
-Did I really need to retool at this stage?
+When I first came across Ansible, I was sceptical.
+Do I need to retool at this stage?
 What were the benefits?
 Is this new-fangled?

-Well, all of those concerns went in the wastebin and I'm happy to report that I've been using Ansible for some time now and probably wouldn't switch back.
+All those concerns went into the wastebin, and I'm happy to report that I've been using Ansible for some time now and probably wouldn't switch back.

-Its not that there is anything deficient about Chef, in fact I still think its great, but for ease of use and peace of mind, Ansible is now my go-to server provisioning framework - I even use it to install Minecraft on my son's Raspberry Pi!
+It's not that there is anything deficient about Chef; in fact, I still think it is excellent, but for ease of use and peace of mind, Ansible is now my go-to server provisioning framework - I even use it to install Minecraft on my son's Raspberry Pi!

 Here are some of the reasons why I'd encourage any Devop to try Ansible: